microsoft/fluentui/rfcs/react-components/components/simple-component-implementation.md

 ## Summary

-Decide how to implement simple components that could be built with already created components.
+Decide how to implement components that could be built with already created components.

 ## Background